-Our Alumni and Friends Community
+Our Alumni and Friends community

 You'll always be a part of Richmond Sixth Form College and Richmond Sixth Form College will always be a part of you!

-Diverse, dynamic, illustrious, inspiring and impressive, we are fortunate to have a rich and hugely-supportive Alumni and Friends of Richmond School & Sixth Form College who are very much part of our family.
-Their legacy stays with us (students have included a Prime Minister and a well-loved children's author) and we are immensely proud of the strong links we have with our former students and friends, and we really value their support.
+Diverse, dynamic, illustrious, inspiring and impressive, we are fortunate to have a rich and hugely supportive Alumni and Friends community who are very much part of our family.
+Their legacy stays with us and we are immensely proud of the strong links we have with our former students and friends and we really value their support.

-Our Alumni and Friends make a significant contribution to the life of the school and college in so many ways, including: giving inspirational talks, conducting mock interviews, offering work experience and informal guidance to students and generally continuing to be an intrinsic part of the wider life of the school community.
-So much so, that 32 of our former students are very involved with the school and college.
-They contribute each day as members of staff.
-Alumni and Friends are invited to become part of our community by registering at:
+Our Alumni and Friends make a significant contribution to the life of the school and college in so many ways, including: giving inspirational talks, conducting mock interviews, offering work experience and informal guidance to students and generally being an intrinsic part of the wider life of the school community.

+Alumni and Friends are invited to become part of our community by registering at the 'Alumni and Friends' page of the school website.